Council Hall

 “I agree that the masters are wrong to ask for their own seats on the council,” says B’tzel.

-“And they are too fond of their own power.”
+“They are too fond of their own power.”

 “Why can’t we have both?”